University of North Carolina at Asheville: Organizations and activities

-There are more than sixty campus clubs and organizations.
-Student activities include Greek organizations, with 2% of males belonging to a fraternity and 1% of females belonging to the one sorority.
-Some 44% of students participate in a service learning project, while 11% participate in intramural sports.
+There are more than seventy campus clubs and organizations.
+Student activities include two fraternity and one sorority, with one percent of males belonging to a fraternity and one percent of females belonging to the one sorority.
+Some 44 percent of students participate in a service learning project, while 11 percent participate in intramural sports.
+One of the student organizations is the OBC, UNC Asheville's secret society.

 UNC Asheville's Student Government Association (SGA) consists of two branches, an eighteen-seat Student Senate and an executive branch comprising a president, vice-president, and Cabinet.
-UNCA Out is a student group dedicated to students that identify as lesbian, gay, bisexual, trans, asexual, queer, questioning, two-spirit, intersexed, and straight allies.
+UNCA Out is a student group dedicated to students who identify as lesbian, gay, bisexual, trans, asexual, queer, questioning, two-spirit, intersexed, and straight allies.

 UNC Asheville's Concerts on the Quad features weekly outdoor concerts during the summer months.
 The North Asheville Tailgate Market is open Saturdays, April through November, and features around 40 local vendors.

 Dining

-UNC Asheville Dining Services are located in Brown Dining Hall.
-They serve about 265,000 meals annually, and donate to Food Connections on a weekly basis.
+UNC Asheville Dining Services is located in Brown Dining Hall.
+They serve about 265,000 meals annually, and donate to Food Connections weekly.

 Housing

-In the fall of 2021, 46% of students lived on campus.
+In the fall of 2021, 46 percent of students lived on campus.